-New Student Orientation
+III New Student Orientation

 The goals of the orientation program are to introduce students to the range of academic and co-curricular activities at Wesleyan and to assist them in integrating into the campus community.
+In 2010 the orientation program was reorganized and shortened from seven days to five to eliminate redundancy and reduce expenses.
 An important component is the First Year Matters Program, which begins with summer reading on a particular theme, continues during orientation with faculty lectures and smaller conversations, and culminates with the entire class participating in an interactive music and dance event that embodies the theme.
 This event is referred to as "The Common Moment."